 Certain employees, often those who get paid on a commission basis, can claim deductions for expenses they incur as part of their employment.
 Deducting those expenses on their returns with Form T777 – Statement of Employment Expenses is the responsibility of the employee.
 Per the Income Tax Act, employees who qualify for the deduction must have their employer provide a declaration of their conditions of employment.
 The form doesn’t have to go with the employee’s tax return, but it does need to be on file with the Canada Revenue Agency (CRA).

 As an employer, you’re responsible for completing the form truthfully and returning it to your employee.
-It’s a good idea to keep a copy for your files.
+It’s a good idea to keep a copy of your files.
 You need to complete the form each year your employee wants to claim the deductions.

 Content of Form T2200